BayesianModelingandComputationInPython/BookCode_Edition1/README.md

 </p>

 ## Open access and Code
-This repository contains the open access version of the text and the code examples in the book.
+This repository contains the open-access version of the text and the code examples in the book.
 All of this can be more easily viewed at www.bayesiancomputationbook.com

 ## See a mistake?
 If you see any issues please create an issue on [the issue tracker](https://github.com/BayesianModelingandComputationInPython/BookCode_Edition1/issues)